Sargon (chess): Improved versions

 The Spracklens made significant improvements on the original program and released Sargon II.
 J. Mishcon reviewed Sargon II in the October 1980 issue of The Space Gamer magazine, stating that the program beat him regularly on level 5, which took 40 minutes per move.
 He often beat the program at level 3—when it considered moves for about two minutes—and stated that "Level 0 is an idiot but responds instantly".

 Sargon 2.5, sold as a ROM module for the Chafitz Modular Game System, was identical to Sargon II but incorporated pondering.
 It received a 1641 rating at the Paul Masson tournament in June–July 1979, and 1736 at the San Jose City College Open in January 1980.

 Sargon 3.0 finished in seventh place at the October 1979 North American Computer Chess Championship.
 The competition had improved, but 3.0 drew against Cray Blitz and easily defeated Mychess, its main microcomputer rival.
 In December, 3.0 easily won the second microcomputer championship in London.

 Sargon III was a complete rewrite.
 Instead of an exchange evaluator, this version used a capture search algorithm.
 Also included was a chess opening repertoire.
 This third version was written originally for the 6502 assembler.
-In 1978, Sargon was converted to Z80 neumonics/assembler code by Paul H. Lohnes, as self taught computer enthusiast while he was still in the US Navy.
+In 1978, Sargon was converted to Z80 mmemonics/assembler code by Paul H. Lohnes, as self taught computer enthusiast while he was still in the US Navy.
 He sold the publishing rights to Hayden Software for the Radio Shack TRS-80 platform.
 It was commercially published for other computing platforms by Hayden Software in 1983.
 Apple contacted the Spracklens and, after a port for 68000 assembly, Sargon III was the first third-party executable software for the Macintosh.

 Legacy

 After the demise of Hayden Software, later chess programs were also released under the name Sargon, including Sargon 4 (Spinnaker Software), Sargon V (Activision) and a CD-i title simply named Sargon Chess.
+The CD-i game received 75% from the French magazine Génération 4.
+A compilation titled 4-in-1 Fun Pak was released for the Game Boy in 1992.
+One of the games in the compilation is Sargon Chess.

 The Spracklens concurrently wrote the engines for the dedicated chess computers produced by Fidelity Electronics, which won the first four World Microcomputer Chess Championships.